globalconceptsmediallc-oss/gcm-operating-system-app/docs/DECISIONS.md

 ## Decision

-Workers return standardized evidence.
+Evidence collectors return standardized evidence.

 Only the Business Record Builder creates or updates the Business Record.

 ## Reason

-Separating evidence collection from data ownership prevents inconsistencies as additional workers are introduced.
+Separating evidence collection from data ownership prevents inconsistencies as additional sources and capabilities are introduced.

 ---